Uterine Disorders & Infertility

-Polyps, on the other hand, are overgrowths of the endometrium lining in the uterus.
-Similar to fibroids, polyps can also impact and prevent the embryo from implanting on the wall of the uterus, and they can also cause miscarriages.
+Polyps, on the other hand, are overgrowths of the endometrial lining in the uterus.
+Similar to fibroids, polyps can also impact and prevent the embryo from implanting on the wall of the uterus, and they may also cause miscarriages.

 Uterine disorders may also include anatomical issues with the uterus.
 There may be scarring in the uterus due to infection or surgery.

 There may also be congenital abnormalities present, such as a septate uterus (where the uterus cavity is divided by a septum), bicornuate uterus (a heart-shaped uterus divided into two cavities), unicornuate uterus (only half of the uterus has developed, which means only one ovary is often connected to it), and didelphys (there are two separate uteruses with their own cervix).

 Many women do not require treatment for their uterine disorder, depending on how it is impacting their life and their fertility.
 For uterine fibroids, it is often recommended to remove the fibroid through surgery or hysteroscopy (a procedure where it is removed through the vaginal cavity) if fertility is affected.
 Uterine polyps are also typically removed through a hysteroscopy due to its minimally invasive procedure.
 For all other abnormalities, it may depend on the severity, size, and impact it has on a woman’s health and fertility.

 Below you will find the answers to questions about uterine disorders, such as fibroids and polyps.